YuanchenBei/Awesome-Cold-Start-Recommendation/README.md

     <a href="http://makeapullrequest.com"><img src="https://img.shields.io/github/stars/YuanchenBei/Awesome-Cold-Start-Recommendation"/></a>
 </div>

-📚 This repository contains a curated list of papers on **cold-start recommendation (CSR)**, based on the survey paper "Cold-Start Recommendation towards the Era of Large Language Models (LLMs): A Comprehensive Survey and Roadmap".
-(Coming soon!)
+📚 This repository contains a curated list of papers on **cold-start recommendation (CSR)**, based on the survey paper "[Cold-Start Recommendation towards the Era of Large Language Models (LLMs): A Comprehensive Survey and Roadmap](https://arxiv.org/pdf/2501.01945)".
 We hope to provide a more comprehensive literature base for the cold-start recommendation research and industrial community.

 *Continuously updating!*